ANOTHER EFFECT OF SUGAR

 DO IF YOU RECOGNIZE YOURSELF IN THIS POST?

-Although there might be any number of people dealing with the situations discussed in today's post who could use some help from a FUNCTIONAL MEDICINE SPECIALIST, the truth is, many of you --- probably the majority of you --- maybe even the vast majority of you --- can start solving this crisis on your own.
+Although there might be any number of people dealing with the situations discussed in today's post who could use some help from a FUNCTIONAL MEDICINE SPECIALIST, the truth is, many of you --- probably the majority of you (possibly even the vast majority of you) --- can start addressing this crisis on your own.
 And here's the doubly cool part of all this.
 I've given you a generic protocol free of charge (HERE) for helping resolve the behind-the-scenes inflammation.
 Getting started might be the hardest thing you've ever done, but after a week or two, it gets easier.
 Stick with it and you may even end up with results like THIS.